-The second phase of a research program investigating volunteer social capital in community sport organizations (CSOs) is underway.
+The second phase of a research program investigating individual and collective volunteer social capital in community sport organizations (CSOs) is completed.
 Social capital (trust, reciprocity, shared understanding) is a resource that is (re)produced in a social connection, and which individuals and groups may draw on for further benefit (Adler & Kwon, 2002).
 It may be an important factor in the capacity of CSOs to address their mandates of providing recreational and competitive programs for children, youth, and adults in the community.
 The first phase of the research program investigated the nature and development of social capital among volunteers in CSOs.
 Interviews with 30 volunteer board members and coaches in a variety of sports from clubs across Ontario revealed evidence of relational, cognitive and structural social capital in this context.
 This social capital was more likely when volunteers interacted on at least a weekly basis, and each party brought valuable knowledge or experience to the connection.

-Building on these preliminary findings, the purpose of the second phase of research has been to further investigate the nature and extent of social capital among CSO volunteers through broader field survey research.
-Two parts to this phase of the research have unfolded.
+Building on these preliminary findings, the purpose of the second phase of research was to further investigate the nature and extent of social capital among CSO volunteers through broader field survey research.
+Two parts to this phase of the research unfolded.
 First, a sample of 127 volunteer coaches and board members from 10 different sports completed an online survey measuring social capital and various outcomes.
 Altogether, 242 connections between volunteers were assessed.
 The findings revealed that relational (trust, reciprocity) and cognitive (shared understanding) social capital could not be distinguished by the volunteers, and these were significantly more prevalent than structural (access to others) social capital.
-All types of social capital were significantly more prevalent among volunteers who were more engaged with each other, and when particularly when the 'other' volunteer was perceived to bring valuable ideas and energy to the connection.
-Finally, relational/cognitive social capital was a significant, positive factor in volunteers' attitudes and performance with regard to their CSO.
-The second part of this phase of research is underway, examining social capital as a group level phenomenon.
-All volunteer board members from a sample of 300 clubs have been invited to complete an online survey of social capital and individual and board outcomes.
-A group-level analysis will be undertaken to determine whether there is social capital generated across the board, or whether it is based in one-on-one volunteer connections (as evidenced in part one).
+Both types of social capital were significantly more prevalent among volunteers who were more engaged with each other, and particularly when the 'other' volunteer was perceived to bring valuable ideas and energy to the connection.
+Further, relational/cognitive social capital was a significant, positive factor in volunteers' attitudes and performance with regard to their CSO.